Cervical Cancer: Symptoms, Causes, Stages and Treatment

 One of the easiest and most effective ways to prevent cervical cancer is to get screened regularly with a Pap smear test or hrHPV test.
 The screening will help to identify and single out precancerous cells before they turn into cancer.

-If you fall under any of the risk factors, speak with your doctor and get regular tests.
+If you fall under any of the risk factors, speak with a specialist and get regular tests.
 Also, avoid exposure to HPV with safe sex practices.
-Speak with your doctor for the best advice on minimising the risk of HPV.
+Speak with your doctor for the best advice on minimizing the risk of HPV.

 Go to Okadoc.com or download our mobile app, and choose your preferred method of meeting your Oncologist.

 With more kids going back to in-person classes this year, with the COVID-19 Delta variant on the rise, this year’s back-to-school won’t be as usual.

 From the easiest summer salad recipe to simple desserts, these easy summer recipe ideas will keep your summery breezy.

 Do you ever think that spending hours in front of the TV is not a healthy option for spending time?
 What if we told you that this has several benefits?

 Sunburn is a skin burn that occurs if exposed to the sun for too long without precautions.
 Here are some tips on how to heal sunburn and how to prevent it.

 For people who fast in Ramadan, Suhoor is considered as body fuel, this is why it’s important to have a balanced meal.
 Here is our healthy recipes selection

 What is Obstructive Sleep Apnea (OSA)?
 What causes it?
 How to detect it?
 And how to treat it?
 Learn more about how a billion people are impacted…